 All documents must be in Thai language because all court proceedings are conducted in Thai language.
 Therefore, documents in foreign language need to have Thai translations before the court can admit the documents.
 This is except for Intellectual Property and International Trade court in which they may conduct the proceedings in English.
-This is only in case the parties mutually agrees not to translate and the document is not an evidence of the main point of the case.
+This is only in case the parties mutually agrees not to translate.
+Moreover, it is not an evidence of the main point of the case.

 Is there a deadline for filing a civil lawsuit?

 The Civil and Commercial Code sets statutes of limitations for filing a complaint.
 The period of filing a complaint depends on the type of action or nature of the claim you are pursuing.
 It is especially relevant to promptly consult with a lawyer about the facts of your claims.
 The lawyer will make an assessment whether it is advisable to file a lawsuit.
 If you fail to respect the time limitations set out in the statute you cannot be able to bring an action to court.

 How long will my case take if it goes through the litigation process?